-The perfect Easter basket should be full of bright colors, playful sweets and fun gifts for kids to share.
-Follow these simple steps to create a festive, personal basket ideal for hunting eggs — or even using as a seasonal centerpiece.
+In our minds, the perfect Easter basket comes full of vivid colors, playful sweets and fun gifts for kids to share.
+Follow these steps to create a festive, personal basket ideal for Easter egg hunts or even a seasonal centerpiece.

 Choose Your Basket

 Select a wide basket—we love classic walnut or bright white wicker—with plenty of room for finds from the egg hunt.
 Personalize it with the child’s name to make it even more special and to avoid any quarrels after the hunt is over.

 Lay a Foundation

 Place shredded paper or plastic “grass” in the bottom of the basket as a nest for eggs and candy.
 Choose a bright color that follows the theme of your celebration.
 If you don’t have any on hand, try using real hay or raffia ribbon instead for a natural effect.

 Keep It Fresh